 A loyal customer is a good customer.
 Unfortunately, loyal customers aren’t easy to find - and they’re even harder to keep, especially without some sort of programme in place.
 Many organisations today have created or opted into loyalty schemes in order to keep their customers coming back for more.
 It’s a great tactic, but only if you do it right.

-We recently sat down with Datamine Partner Mike Parsons to hear his take on the future of loyalty schemes.
+We recently sat down with Datamine Partner Matt Wilkins to hear his take on the future of loyalty schemes.

-Marketing: So Mike, tell us about the different kinds of loyalty programmes we’re seeing today.
+Marketing: So Matt, tell us about the different kinds of loyalty programmes we’re seeing today.

 Proper loyalty schemes fall under one of two main categories.
 On the one hand, you’ve got individual loyalty programmes where companies create incentives for their own customers to come back and make repeat purchases.
 On the other hand, you’ve got aggregated schemes with many participating organisations, meaning people who buy into the loyalty coalition can redeem their points at one or more of the ‘village participant’ businesses.